 Ralston Creek, Van Bibber Creek, Leyden Creek, Little Dry Creek and the many ponds and lakes within the City's boundaries can be affected.

-These structures channel, divert, and capture stormwater flows to control flooding of downstream properties and improve the water quality of our stormwater runoff before it gets to creeks and rivers.
+These structures channel, divert, and capture stormwater flows to control flooding of downstream properties and improve the water quality of runoff before it gets to creeks and rivers.
 Examples of stormwater facilities are swales or ditches, detention ponds, and outlet structures.

-The City was issued a Permit from the State of Colorado that requires programs to be developed to protect area waterways.
+The City was issued a permit from the State of Colorado that requires programs to be developed to protect area waterways.
 This permit includes programs such as public education, responding to spills, controlling construction pollutants and keeping City facilities and activities protective of waterways.